 In the late 1800s, French Chef Auguste Escoffier, with restaurants in Paris and London, created meals that combined umami with salty, sour, sweet and bitter tastes.
 At the time, he was not aware of the chemical source of this unique flavour.
 Until recently, the West has had little scientific interest in what makes food taste good.

-Umami as a separate taste
+Umami as a Separate Taste

-Umami was first scientifically identified in 1908 by Dr Kikunae Ikeda, a professor at the University of Tokyo.
+Umami was first scientifically identified in 1908 by Dr Kikunae Ikeda, a Professor at the University of Tokyo.
 In his laboratory, Ikeda brewed 26 pounds of dried kombu seaweed into broth, and looked at each chemical component of the broth in turn.
 He was able to isolate about an ounce of one particular crystal that embodied the unique flavour of the dashi.
 He discovered that the salts present in kombu were high in glutamates, an amino acid.
 This flavour was not just salty, but more flavourful, leading ingredients to taste better with a richer, almost meaty flavour.
-He found that glutamate was responsible for the palatability of the broth from Kombu seaweed.
-He noticed that the taste of kombu dashi was distinct from sweet, sour, bitter, and salty and named it 'the fifth taste' - umami.
+He found that glutamate was responsible for the taste of the broth from Kombu seaweed.
+He noticed that the taste of kombu dashi was distinct from sweet, sour, bitter, and salty and named it ‘the fifth taste’ – umami.